 - Save the Children is helping ensure vulnerable children have access to quality early childhood support and education

 - We piloted home visits designed to build caregivers’ capacity to care for very young children

-- We are the voice for China’s disabled children, supporting the government in developing a framework and monitoring programs
+- We are the voice for China’s disabled children, training teachers and supporting the government in developing a framework and monitoring programs

 - Through our Comprehensive Safe Schools approach, we achieved results at scale by partnering with the China Society of Education, reaching 240,000 schools and 120 million students